mashpotatle/Exaroton-Discord-Bot/README.md

 # Exaroton Discord Bot

-This is the official Discord bot for the turtleshell.exaroton.me vanilla Minecraft SMP server.
-It lets you chat with your teammates across Discord and Minecraft seamlessly, keeping the game alive no matter where you’re at.
-Key Features
+This is a custom Discord bot designed to enhance the multiplayer experience on an exatron server.
+It provides a seamless integration between Discord and the Minecraft server, allowing players to communicate and manage their whitelist status easily.

 -  Discord ↔ Minecraft Chat Bridge: Talk with your SMP teammates on Discord or in-game with messages synced both ways.

-- Whitelist System: You must whitelist on Discord to unlock access to extra commands, special channels, and more perks.
+- Whitelist System: You must whitelist on Discord to be able to join the Minecraft server.

-- Vanilla SMP Focused: Built specifically for the vanilla Minecraft SMP experience on turtleshell.exaroton.me.
+- Vanilla SMP support: Works with standard Minecraft servers without needing mods or plugins!

-# How It Works
+# How To Use

-- Join the Discord server linked to turtleshell.exaroton.me.
+- Create a Discord bot and invite it to your server.

--  Whitelist yourself via the Discord whitelist process.

--   Once whitelisted, you get access to exclusive channels and commands.

--   Chat naturally between Discord and the Minecraft server with the bot bridging messages.
+- Configure the .env with your Exaroton API key and server ID. as well as your Discord bot token.

+- Create both a player role and a moderator role in your Discord server, then configure the .env to use those roles.

+- Also create a channel for the bot to relay chat messages. and then configure the .env to use that channel.

+- (replace the 1s in the env with your keys and ids)

 # Commands Overview

+User Commands

-    /whitelist Add username: – Begin the whitelist process to get verified.
+    /whitelist Add username: – Begin the whitelist process to get verified

-    /whitelist Update username: – Update your username for the server's whitelist if it has changed.
+    /whitelist Update username: – Update your username for the server's whitelist if it has changed

-    /whitelist Remove: – Remove your current whitelisted username.
+    /whitelist Remove: – Remove your current whitelisted username

     /whitelist Show: – Shows your current whitelisted username